fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 most modern languages.
 The alternative is column-major which is seen in Fortran and Matlab.
 In column-major ordering the elements would be ordered in memory as 0, 2, 1, 3.
-Basically, the memory will be most tightly packed in the innermost dimension.
+With row-major ordering the memory will be most tightly packed in the last dimension from the left.
 To iterate through a 3 dimensional vector, this triple for-loop would access the memory in order.